kaefer3000/rwld-brick-benchmark/README.md

   * Turn on the lights if light sensors indicate (with individial thresholds) - adding individual preference for comfort - more numerical computations

   * Toggle the lights - adding conditions

+## Usage for workflow-based automation benchmark
+* `./init.sh -n <buildingcount> -h <hostname>` To initialise data
+* `./server.sh -n <buildingcount> -s <speedupfactor> start all` To start all servers Supply the number of buildings to be simulated, default: `1`.
+If the client does not run on localhost, supply the hostname, default: `localhost`.
+The speedup factor sets the factor between wall clock time and simulated time, default: `613200`.

 ## Misc
 * If the a switch serves as manual override, it should have a neutral state